gabenespoli/vscode-theme-snookerdark/README.md

 # SnookerDark Colorscheme for VSCode

 Merry Christmas Dane!
 This is a clone of my vim colorscheme based on the colors of a snooker table for Visual Studio Code.
-It is still a bit of a work in progress, but currently totally usable.
-In all honestly, colorschemes are always a work in progress as you use new frameworks and discover new kinds of syntax highlights that you want to tweak...

 ## Installation

 1. If you have already installed VSCode, you probably already have a `~/.vscode/extensions` folder.
 If you don't, create it.

 ```bash
 mkdir ~/.vscode/extensions